abshinn/usgs/README.md

 2014-09-01T16:47:32.000Z  50.5447   -174.485   25.6   2.7  "184km S of Atka - Alaska"
 ```

-Or, to see what earthquakes have occurred in California in the past day:
+Or, to see earthquake events that have occurred in California in the past 24 hours:

 ```bash
 $ quakes | grep California